EfazDev/Nugget-Mobile/README.md

 ## Solving Minimuxer Issues
 Try reading a new mobiledevicepairing file.
 If that doesn't work, try using `Cowabunga Lite` and clicking the `Deep Clean` button, then try the steps again.
 If not even that works, the only solution I know is to wipe the device (not ideal).
 I would recommend using [Nugget Python](https://github.com/leminlimez/Nugget) instead in this case.

+## Rebuilding Process
+1. In order for rebuilding, install Xcode 15.3 with Swift 5.10 and modules gmake, git, Homebrew and theos.
+2. Once they're installed, run `fullbuild.sh`.
+This will build the ipa into the ./build folder
+3. Done!

 ## Credits
 - [leminlimez](https://github.com/leminlimez) Original creator of Nugget!